jar-o/limlog/README.md

 ... etc ...
 ```

-Because of the scripts these loglines fill up your logs.
+Because of the scripts these log lines fill up your logs.
 However, it's a useful
 signal, knowing that the org is frequently bumping up against their subscription
 limits, so omitting them entirely is not helpful either.
 With `limlog` you'd
 setup a key for this and use `WarnL()`: